 hit the “Find” button.

 Abbreviated names tend to work better than full names.

-9) How many hits are there?
+9) Go back to OMIM ans serach for "huntingtin".
+How many OMIM hits are there?
 Scroll down and click on the link above the gene called “HUNTINGTIN-INTERACTING PROTEIN 1; HIP1”.
-Read about HIP1 and others like it.
-What is happening to people with HD?
+Read about HIP1, under the "GENE FUNCTION" heading.
+What sort of protein interactions happen between HD and HIP1?

 Genomics Course Page